This post may contain affiliate links, meaning I may get a small monetary kickback. More info

-Bloggers, especially those of you who have been around for a while, may have an unwieldy list of labels.
+If you're a blogger who's been blogging for a while, you may have an unwieldy list of labels.

 The longer the list, the more difficult it can be for you to manage.
-And if you display all of your labels in a tag cloud or a sidebar list, it is going to be that much more confusing for your readers.
+Ultimately, it is confusing and overwhelming for your readers.

-And ultimately, your blog is for your readers.
+And for real—your blog is for your readers.

 Let's think about this from a user experience perspective.
 For example, if you're on a new makeup blog and you want to look for a Too Faced mascara review, how are you going to find it?
 Search.